blueglyph/lexigram/doc/gram.md

 let s = listener.exit_s(CtxS::V3 { val });
 ```

 Each nonterminal can have a value, but it's not mandatory.
-This choice is specified in the options given to LexiGram when it generates the parser source code.
+This choice is specified in the options given to Lexigram when it generates the parser source code.
 If the nonterminal `s` has a value, `exit_s` is generated with a return value of type `SynS`, this type being defined by the user.
 If `s` has no value, `exit_s` has no return value and the trait definition includes a default empty implementation.

-### Other General Methods
+### Other general methods

 There are a few other methods that the parser calls in some circumstances: